hoangtran080204/fitness-database/README.md

 Database app made with React, ExerciseDB and Youtube api that provides more than 1300 exercises for different body parts and equiments. <br/>

-Each exercise is presented with instructional animation as well as guiding videos from Youtube. <br/>
+Each exercise is presented with instructional animation as well as tutorial videos from Youtube. <br/>